-Business owners who want online growth to proceed their online costs often encounter a number of definitions, or terms, that online marketer’s frequently reference within their parlance.
-These terms may not immediately be clear to business owners, and might contribute to some of the confusion in regard to employing online tactics.
+Business owners who want online growth to proceed after their online spending often encounter a number of definitions, or terms, that online marketers frequently reference within their parlance.
+Without a clear understanding of digital marketing definition, these terms may not immediately be clear to business owners and might contribute to some of the confusion in regard to employing online tactics.
 These terms include, but are not limited to:

 - Direct-response marketing

 - Content Marketing

 My Digital Growth System will get you across these common terms, and the difference between their respective activities.
 Understanding this is an important skill to have to ensure that your digital resources generate results for your business, as well as your marketing partner’s agency.

 My purpose here, however, is to clarify what digital marketing means compared to traditional concepts and activities.

 Digital Marketing Definition

 Above, Hubspot effectively defines Digital Marketing.
 In a very broad and generic term, Digital Marketing is simply any form of Marketing that is conducted online.